 Modern train equipment has bigger doors with fewer or no steps to climb.
 New trains have luggage racks near the doors and wide aisles that make it easy to get on and off.
 They also have spaces for bikes and are easier for people who use wheelchairs or crutches.

 With modern locomotives, trains are quieter, cleaner, and more fuel-efficient.
 Or, the trains can have the engines distributed throughout, so a separate locomotive isn’t needed.
-Either way, modern train designs are lighter but also stronger.
-They not only start and stop faster, they’re safer, too.
+Either way, modern train designs start and stop faster, and they’re safer, too.